-- (a) has been scientifically shown to be valid and reliable; - (b) can be applied fairly to all employees; and - (c) is not biased against any employee or group.
+- (a) has been scientifically shown to be valid and reliable; - (b) can be applied fairly to all employees; - (c) is not biased against any employee or group; and - (d) has been certified by the Health Professions Council of South Africa established by section 2 of the Health Professions Act, 1974 (Act No. 56 of 1974), or any other body which may be authorised by law to certify those tests or assessments.